-In the VisualStudio project, locate the file LPC23XX.c (in hardware\LPC23XX\) and search for the Ethernet reception interrupt routine called EMAC_Interrupt() and put a break point in interrupt routine by positioning the cursor at the start of the routine and pressing F9.
+In the VisualStudio project, locate the file STR91XF.c (in hardware\STR91XF\) and search for the Ethernet reception interrupt routine called EMAC_Interrupt ().
+In fact this interrupt routine is common to all Ethernet interrupts so put a break point in the part which detects that the RX_ENTRY_EN flag has been set by positioning the cursor over the appropriate line of the routine and pressing F9.